 A bubbling hot spring in the main lobby expands into a geothermal area outside the building.
 The water flows under a picturesque window wall to become Silver Creek in the upper courtyard.
 The quiet, contemplative creek widens and is transformed into a roaring waterfall which plummets 15 feet past Overlook Point, another traditional National Park icon, and widens again in the swimming area.

 A kiddie pool and hot and cold spas complete the swimming area which then flows toward Bay Lake.
 The excitement is capped off by steaming color pools and an Old Faithful-style geyser that erupts at regular intervals.

-The serene setting of Disney’s Wilderness Lodge is complemented by unequaled epicurean experiences like Artist Point, a fine-dining restaurant featuring traditional Northwestern specialties such as cedar-roasted wild king salmon, grilled buffalo sirloin and pan-seared pork chop.
+The serene setting of Disney’s Wilderness Lodge is complemented by unequaled epicurean experiences like Artist Point, a fine-dining restaurant featuring traditional Northwestern specialties such as cedar-roasted wild king salmon, and the Pacific Northwest Trio of slow roasted buffalo strip, venison loin and wild game sausage.
 The eatery is adorned with grandiose murals celebrating landscapes of the great Northwest.

 The nearby Territory Lounge pays homage to the trappers, explorers and survey parties who led the country’s move westward.
 Roaring Fork Snacks offers grilled sandwiches in a cafeteria-style setting.

 Wood-roasted, smoked, grilled and barbecued cuisine can be found at Whispering Canyon Cafe — a family-style, all-you-can-eat restaurant with an American West motif.

 The artistic wilderness theme is also captured at Cub’s Den, the lodge’s kids recreation and dining club; Wilderness Lodge Mercantile retail shop; Buttons & Bells arcade; and the Trout Pass poolside bar.